 You’ve heard of volumizing shampoo, color-protecting shampoo, purple shampoo, and maybe even carbonic acid shampoo.
 But there’s another type of shampoo that may not have come on on your radar, even in the last two years, that could do wonders for your hair: blue shampoo.

-That’s right, blue shampoo exists, too and it can have real beauty benefits for all the brunettes out there.
-It won’t turn your strands blue (we’ve got amazing blue hair dye for that) but it can keep them looking shiny and vibrant.
-So keep reading to learn more about blue shampoo, including which hair it’s best suited for and how to incorporate it into your own hair care routine.
+That’s right, blue shampoo is a thing and it can have real beauty benefits for all the brunettes out there.
+It won’t turn your strands blue, but what it will do is keep them looking shiny and vibrant.
+So keep reading to learn more about blue shampoo, including which hair it’s best suited for and how to use blue shampoo in your hair care routine.

 Just like purple shampoo, blue shampoo is formulated to bust brassiness in color-treated hair.
-But where purple shampoo is intended to be used by blondes (it’s also a common shampoo for gray hair), blue shampoo is better suited for brassy brunettes.
+But where purple shampoo is intended to be used by blondes, and it’s also a common shampoo for gray hair, blue shampoo is better suited for brassy brunettes.

-After you hop out of the shower, apply a leave-in hair oil or serum, such as the L'Oréal Paris Elvive Extraordinary Oil Treatment, to your damp strands.
+After you hop out of the shower, apply a leave-in hair oil or serum, such as the L'Oréal Paris Elvive Hyaluron + Plump Moisture Plump Serum, Paraben-Free to your damp strands.
 A little goes a long way here, so just dispense a dime-sized amount into your hands and apply it to the lengths and ends of your hair.

 Discover more tips & tricks

 Shop Featured Hair Care products